|“I’ve got mine!”|

 Also, we had today’s photos of the Fiery-billed Aracari we’d yet to post and in reviewing our remaining photos to get us through the next 13 days until we depart (two of which will be spent re-posting some of our favorite Costa Rica photos), we decided today was the perfect day to post these photos and description from this site so kindly sent to us by our friend Louise in Kauai, Hawaii.

-Louise has been an avid supporter in identifying birds and vegetation when we’ve often been unable to find answers online.
+Louise has been an avid supporter of identifying birds and vegetation when we’ve often been unable to find answers online.
 Often, we have a less-than-ideal Internet connection which makes research cumbersome and time-consuming.

 |“I can’t find one!
 What’s the deal?”|